-Tim has been a contributor to Theatrescenes for a number of years now in collaboration with his ‘first wife’ Sharu.
-Tim is an engineer by trade and attempts to present a slightly alternate audience members perspective in his reviews.
+Tim has been a contributor to Theatrescenes for many years now in collaboration with his ‘first wife’ Sharu.
+As well as doing ‘theatre stuff’, Tim is an engineer by trade and attempts to present a slightly alternate audience member’s perspective in his reviews.

-Tim co-directed and co-wrote Manpreet’s Spicy Emporium, Life Coach and Business Mentor Pvt Ltd PhD (with Aman Bajaj) in 2017, and co-wrote, The Marriage Bureau (2015) and Footprints to New Zealand (2014) with Sharu.
-All three plays reached the Short + Sweet Gala Finals.
+Tim has co-written and co-directed Three plays with Aman Bajaj: Manpreet’s Degustation; Manpreet’s Wedding Night; and Manpreet’s Spicy Emporium, Life Coach and Business Mentor Pvt Ltd PhD.
+He also co-wrote, The Marriage Bureau and Footprints to New Zealand with Sharu.

-His set design credits also include Henry V (Sharu Loves Hats and ShakeItUp!) at The Pop up Globe, Pah Homestead and The Pumphouse; Northern Glow (Working Class Productions & Agaram) at The Basement Theatre; Hair Today (Te Rehia) and Sham (We Three Productions, Dan Williams original set design) at Te Pou Theatre; Manpreet’s Spicy Emporium (Junglee Productions) TAPAC & Garnett Station Theatres; and The Marriage Bureau (Sharu Loves Hats) and Love ‘N’ Stuff (Prayas Theatre Company) at TAPAC.
+His set design credits also include Beauty and the Beast at Raye Freedman Arts Centre, Henry V at The Pop-up Globe, Pah Homestead and The Pumphouse; Northern Glow at The Basement; Hair Today and Sham at Te Pou Theatre; The Manpreet’s Trilogy at TAPAC & Garnett Station Theatres; and The Marriage Bureau & Love ‘N’ Stuff at TAPAC.